dltj/dltj-blog/content/2015-07-02-thursday-threads-2015w26.md

 href='https://twitter.com/DataG/status/615225314172620800'
 anchor='Peter Murray on Twitter' %}

 With newspapers charging more for printing obituaries, important community details are no longer being printed.
-The {% include robustlink.html href="http://www.epochlegacies.org/" versionurl="https://web.archive.org/web/20150905232420/http://www.epochlegacies.org/" versiondate="2015-07-02" title="Electronically Preserving Obituaries as Cultural Heritage | EPOCH" anchor="Epoch Project" %} from the Orange County (FL) Library System provides a simple service with text and media to capture this cultural heritage information.
+The {{ robustlink(href="http://www.epochlegacies.org/", versionurl="https://web.archive.org/web/20150905232420/http://www.epochlegacies.org/", versiondate="2015-07-02", title="Electronically Preserving Obituaries as Cultural Heritage | EPOCH", anchor="Epoch Project") }} from the Orange County (FL) Library System provides a simple service with text and media to capture this cultural heritage information.
 Funded initially by {% include robustlink.html href="http://www.ocls.info/Programs/Press_Releases/PDFs/2012/EPOCH.pdf" versionurl="https://web.archive.org/web/20150919094433/http://www.ocls.info/Programs/Press_Releases/PDFs/2012/EPOCH.pdf" versiondate="2015-07-02" anchor='an <abbr title="Institute of Museum and Library Services">IMLS</abbr> grant' %} [PDF], they are now in the process of rounding up partners in each state to be ambassadors to bring the service to other libraries around the country.